MGH1024/DesignPatterns/README.md

 Identification: Template Method can be recognized if you see a method in base class that calls a bunch of other methods <br/>
 that are either abstract or empty.<br/>

+### KISS
+KiSS stands for "Keep it Simple, Stupid," which is a principle that encourages keeping code simple, straightforward and easy to understand.
+The idea is to avoid unnecessary complexity and convoluted solutions.
+Writing simple and clear code not only makes it easier for others to read and maintain but also reduces the likelihood of introducing bugs.
+Let's illustrate the KiSS principle with a simple example: <br/>

+we need to check if a given year is a leap year or not.
+A leap year is divisible by 4, but if it is also divisible <br/>
+by 100, it must be divisible by 400 as well.
+We'll implement both a non-KiSS and a KiSS version to demonstrate <br/>
+the difference in simplicity and clarity. <br/>

+you can find this software design principle in this repository [KISS](https://github.com/MGH1024/DesignPatterns/tree/master/Singleton).

+In the non-KiSS example, the code contains nested if statements, making it slightly harder to read and understand the logic.  <br/>
+In contrast, the KiSS example utilizes a single line to check the conditions for a leap year,   <br/>
+which simplifies the code significantly.
+By eliminating the need for intermediate variables and nested conditions,  <br/>
+the KiSS example adheres to the principle of keeping the code simple and straightforward. <br/>

+Again, keep in mind that simplicity should not be pursued at the cost of readability or maintainability. <br/>
+Always aim for code that is both simple and easy to understand, but also consider factors like code comments, <br/>
+meaningful variable names, and clear logic to make your code more accessible to others.  <br/>
+The KiSS principle is just one aspect of writing clean and maintainable code.<br/>